folio-org/folio-analytics/sql/report_queries/item_count/README.md

   <summary>Click to read more!</summary>

  * Record status:
-   * Instance statuses:
+   * Instance status:
-     * Instance statuses name (you can use this parameter to include only those titles cataloged and made ready for use; for many institutions, this would be "cataloged" and "batchloaded"; note that if your institution sets an instance status of, e.g., "pda unpurchased" you can exclude unpurchased patron driven acquisitions items if needed) (query allows up to two selected simultaneously)
+     * Instance status name (you can use this parameter to include only those titles cataloged and made ready for use; for many institutions, this would be "cataloged" and "batchloaded"; note that if your institution sets an instance status of, e.g., "pda unpurchased" you can exclude unpurchased patron driven acquisitions items if needed) (query allows up to two selected simultaneously)
    * Holdings
      * Holdings receipt status (e.g., "not currently received," etc.)
    * Items